The Not-So-Funny Baseball Blowout

 The Astros pounded the A’s 16-2, so it wasn’t just Springer.
 As the game progressed I was reminded of some discomfort I had in similar baseball games when I was managing.
 In baseball, a blowout is called a “laugher.”
 Once you get way ahead everyone can relax.
 I did as a player.
 As a manager, it was different.
 I had to deal with some grief from our best players.
 Jeff Bagwell, Craig Biggio and Moises Alou would fight tooth and nail to play every day no matter what.

 One time, Carl Everett pitched a fit when he wasn’t in the lineup.
 I admired their desire to play every day, but I can only imagine how it is to drag yourself out there sometimes.
-I knew they were tired after an extra inning night game, followed by a day game in another city, for example.
-I also knew when they were hurt and getting treatment before the game.
+They were tired after an extra inning night game, followed by a day game in another city, for example, and I knew that.
+Moreover, I also knew when they were hurt and getting treatment before the game.
 Sometimes one of them was taped up in more than one place when he took the field.
 Under those circumstances, I would get them out of the baseball game early if we took a big lead or got way behind.
 They didn’t mind that.
 But it usually didn’t work out that way.

 There were other times when we jumped out front by six or seven runs and they weren’t hurt, but were ready to shut down.
 They thought we had it won before I was ready to light my cigar.